Reasonable Accommodation Policy

 - If a supervisor or manager receives a request for an accommodation from a friend, family member, or other third party on behalf of an employee, the supervisor or manager should initiate the interactive process to determine if reasonable accommodations are appropriate.

-- If the supervisor or manager believes that confirmation of the disability is required, the employee will be referred to AR.
-The supervisor or manager may not request or review the employee’s medical documentation, and should forward the documentation to AR and/or a Human Resources (HR) representative, as necessary, to consider the accommodation request.
-The employee will provide AR with appropriate documentation to establish the disability, including the functional limitations of the condition and/or a clear explanation of the need for a reasonable accommodation, and to substantiate any recommendations for accommodating the employee.
-The employer will provide AR with information concerning the essential functions of the position and other information relevant to assist in developing AR's recommendation.
-A HR representative may also review an employee’s medical documentation, as necessary, to verify the need for disability-related leave.
+- If the supervisor or manager believes that confirmation of the disability is required, the employee will be referred to HR Benefits.
+The supervisor or manager may not request or review the employee’s medical documentation, and should forward the documentation to HR Benefits and/or a unit-level HR representative, as necessary, to consider the accommodation request.
+The employee will provide HR Benefits with appropriate documentation to establish the disability, including the functional limitations of the condition and/or a clear explanation of the need for a reasonable accommodation, and to substantiate any recommendations for accommodating the employee.
+The supervisor or manager will provide HR Benefits with information concerning the essential functions of the position and other information relevant to assist in developing an accommodation recommendation.
+HR Benefits may also review an employee’s medical documentation, as necessary, to verify the need for disability-related leave.

-- AR will provide a recommendation as to reasonable accommodations for the employee based upon information provided by both the employee and the supervisor or manager.
+- HR Benefits will provide a recommendation as to reasonable accommodations for the employee based upon information provided by both the employee and the supervisor or manager.
 If a supervisor or manager believes that a recommended accommodation would present an undue hardship, the supervisor should consult with EDI.

 - Applicants for admission may not be asked if they have a disability.
 If applicant interviews are conducted, interviewers may not ask questions or make comments related to an applicant's disability.
 Interviewers may describe the requirements of the academic program, including practicum or internship requirements, and may ask applicants how they would fulfill these requirements.
 Individuals who request accommodations in the application process should be referred to AR.